AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 ---
 # [!DNL Composable Catalog Data Model]

-A product catalog is the backbone of online shopping experiences.
-Product catalogs enable customers to browse, search, and make purchases.
-To achieve operational efficiency, an ecommerce product catalog benefits from reflecting the company's business structure as closely as possible.
-Businesses need to sell different products at different prices depending on geographic market, distribution channel, customer segment, and other variables.
-To achieve this flexibility, an ecommerce platform must provide a flexible catalog data model that allows companies to produce variations of their product catalog that adapt to these scenarios.
-Adobe Commerce's Composable catalog data model (CCDM) helps to solve these friction points.
-CCDM is a collection of APIs that merchants can use to create and manage product catalogs for headless commerce implementations.
-This API-first approach allows businesses to set up catalogs that align with their business structure and go-to-market strategies.
+A product catalog is essential for online shopping experiences, enabling customers to browse, search, and make purchases.
+For operational efficiency, a product catalog should closely mirror the company's business structure.
+Businesses often need to sell products at varying prices based on geographic market, distribution channel, customer segment, and other variables.
+To accommodate this, an ecommerce platform must offer a flexible catalog data model that allows companies to produce variations of their catalog tailored to these scenarios.
+Adobe Commerce's composable catalog data model (CCDM) addresses these needs.
+CCDM is a set of APIs that merchants can use to create and manage catalogs for headless commerce implementations.
+This API-first approach enables businesses to configure catalogs that align with their business structure and go-to-market strategies.

 ## Architecture

-CCDM is a highly scalable and flexible catalog data model which unlocks multi-brand, multi-business unit, multi-language use cases with ease.
+CCDM is a highly scalable, flexible catalog data model which unlocks multi-brand, multi-business unit, multi-language use cases with ease.
 The model replaces the use of the classic Adobe Commerce product scopes (website, store, storeview) with new CCDM product scopes (channel, policy, and scope (locale)).

 The following diagram displays a high-level view of the CCDM framework.